IAB TCF 2.0 Support in Audience Manager

 IAB: Sending Consent Downstream

-When the Audience Manager Plug-in for IAB TCF is used, the user choices that are gathered from the end user will also be sent to the platform-level (3rd party) ID syncs that have been permitted by customer, so that the partner has the user choice information and can act upon it as well.
+When the Audience Manager Plug-in for IAB TCF is used, the user's consent choices will also be sent to the platform-level (3rd party) ID syncs for partners who are present on the Global Vendor List, so that the partner has the user consent information and can act upon it as well.
 This information is sent in two variables:

 - gdpr = 1